 A seaside holiday in Spain, what do you think of?
-Perhaps beaches filled with sun loungers and 50,000 other people, backed by a soundtrack of thumping chart hits and the smell of frying bacon.
+Perhaps beaches filled with sun bathers and 50,000 other people, backed by a soundtrack of thumping chart hits and the smell of frying bacon.

 It’s true.
 The Spanish Costas have been package tour territory since the 1960s when the whole concept began and plenty of places are chock-a-block with high rises and British pubs.